My Camp Rock: Episodes

-The Final Jam was broadcast live on 24 April 2009, again at 5:35 pm, at the Riverside Studios in Hammersmith, London, where the four finalists battled it out to become the winner of My Camp Rock.
-There was a viewer vote from 6 pm to 6:20 pm, Disney Channel for viewers to log onto www.disneychannel.co.uk and vote for who they want to win the show.
+The Final Jam was broadcast live on 24 April, again at 5:35 pm, at the Riverside Studios in Hammersmith, London, where the four finalists battled it out to become the winner of My Camp Rock.
+There was a viewer vote from 6 pm to 6:20 pm, Disney Channel UK for viewers to log onto www.disneychannel.co.uk and vote for who they want to win the show.